caitlon/caitlon/README.md

 ML Engineer · AI Developer · Data Scientist
 </p>

-🔹 Real-world ML systems in production: PySpark + Azure + Docker
-🔹 Focused on reproducibility, monitoring, and end-to-end MLops
-🔹 Strong foundation in math, statistics, and applied research methods

 ## 👩‍💻 About Me

-- 💼 Machine Learning & AI engineer with real-world experience in data engineering and analytics
+- 💼 ML/AI engineer with real-world experience in data engineering and analytics
+- 🛠 Building production-grade ML systems using PySpark, Azure, Docker & FastAPI
-- 🎓 Collaborating with a university research group at CZU on applied ML methods
+- 🧪 Collaborating with a university research group at CZU on applied ML methods
-- 🧪 My sweet spot: where academic precision meets production reality
+- 🧠 Strong foundation in math, statistics, and clean architecture design

 ## 🚀 Featured Projects